Some canonical metrics {\em via} Aubin's local deformations: Proof of Theorem

 again, possibly choosing $\lambda_2$ such that $\lambda_2^2\neq\lambda_1^2$, we obtain that $B_{13}=0$ at $p$.
 Iterating this argument for every component $B_{ij}$, we conclude that, possibly choosing $\ol{\lambda}$ outside a finite set $\{ \lambda,...,\lambda_k\}$, the components $B_{ij}$ must all vanish at $p$.
 Therefore, we repeat the argument of Case 2 to conclude that

-\end{case} Now, as in the proof of Theorem \ref{t-aub}, since $M$ is compact, we can deform the metric $g$ on a finite cover of $M$: using the argument of Remark \ref{weyl1}, the claim is proven. \end{proof} \begin{rem} As we recalled in the Introduction, when $\operatorname{dim}M=4$, Bach-flatness is a necessary condition for $(M,g)$ to be an Einstein manifold; therefore, an immediate consequence of Theorem \ref{t-bac} is that, given a smooth manifold $M$ of dimension four, one can always choose a conformal class $[g]$ of Riemannian metrics which contains no Einstein metrics.
-In fact, we can say more: since we found a quadruple $\alpha_1,...,\alpha_4$ such that the system of equations \eqref{bachsyst1}+\eqref{bachsyst2} admits no solutions, there exists an open neighborhood $U_{\vec{\alpha}}$ of $\alpha=(\alpha_1,...,\alpha_4)$ in $Q:=[1,2]\times[1,2]\times[1,2]\times[1,2]$ such that, for every $\alpha'\in U_{\vec{\alpha}}$, the system admits no solutions on $M$.
+\end{case} Now, as in Step 2 of the proof of Theorem \ref{t-aub}, since $M$ is compact, we can deform the metric $g$ on a finite cover of $M$: using the argument of Remark \ref{weyl1}, the claim is proven. \end{proof} \begin{rem} Observe that, even if we did not obtain the full expression of the transformed Bach tensor, it can be easily seen that, once we fix a point $p\in S$, the quantity $\tilde{B}_{ij}-B_{ij}$, up to multiplying for a suitable power of $w$, is indeed a polynomial of finite degree in $\lambda$. \end{rem} \begin{rem} As we recalled in the Introduction, when $\operatorname{dim}M=4$, Bach-flatness is a necessary condition for $(M,g)$ to be an Einstein manifold; therefore, an immediate consequence of Theorem \ref{t-bac} is that, given a smooth manifold $M$ of dimension four, one can always choose a conformal class $[g]$ of Riemannian metrics which contains no Einstein metrics.
+In fact, we can say more: since we found a quadruple $\alpha_1,...,\alpha_4$ such that the system of equations \eqref{bachsyst1}+\eqref{bachsyst2} admits no solutions, there exists an open neighborhood $U_{\ul{\alpha}}$ of $\ul{\alpha}=(\alpha_1,...,\alpha_4)$ in $Q:=[1,2]\times[1,2]\times[1,2]\times[1,2]$ such that, for every $\ul{\alpha}'\in U_{\ul{\alpha}}$, the system admits no solutions on $M$.
 Therefore, there exist infinitely-many conformal classes of Riemannian metrics on $M$ which contain no Einstein metrics.

 Although we did not prove it in this paper, we expect that, given any Riemannian metric $g$ on $M$, the subset

 is such that $Q\setminus Q'$ has Lebesgue measure zero in $Q$. \end{rem}